chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 Current poll features:

-   *  Create/ Edit / Clone/Delete poll - allows you to create or intervene in your survey at any time, if you consider it necessary.
+   *  Create/ Edit / Clone/Delete poll - allows you to create or intervene in your poll at any time, if you consider it necessary.

    *  Poll scheduling:  programs each poll to start/end on a certain date.
-You can simultaneously run multiple polls you can use this option to schedule your polls one after another.
+You can simultaneously run multiple polls.
+This option can be used to schedule your po;;s one after another.

    *  Display polls: you can choose to display one or more polls on your website by simply adding the corresponding poll ID.
 You can also decide for a random display of your active polls.

-   *  View all polls: lists all your polls that you can sort by number of votes or voters, by question or by date and includes a search option.
+   *  View all polls: lists all your polls that you can sort by number of votes or voters, by question or by date.
+It also includes a search option.

    *  Poll answers - allows other answers, multiple answers and includes a sorting module by various criteria: in exact order, in alphabetical order, by number of votes, ascending, descending etc.